 Our firm is currently looking for potential vaping cases from across the country.
 There are two different categories of vaping lawsuits our law firm is exploring: (1) wrongful addiction cases; and (2) vaping injury cases.

-- Wrongful Addiction Cases: In the wrongful addiction cases the plaintiffs are basically alleging that improper marketing or misleading claims about product safety led them to try Juul (or another product) and that they subsequently became physically addicted to the nicotine in these products.
-Plaintiffs in these types of cases are basically alleging that their addiction is their injury and are seeking compensation for the associated costs.
+- Wrongful Addiction Cases: In the wrongful addiction cases the plaintiffs allege that improper marketing or misleading claims about product safety led them to try Juul (or another product) and that they subsequently became physically addicted to the nicotine in these products.
+Plaintiffs in these types of cases allege that their addiction is their injury and are seeking compensation for the associated costs.

-- Vaping Injury Cases: The second category of vaping lawsuits includes cases in which an individual has actually suffered physical injury or death as a direct result of vaping.
+- Vaping Injury Cases: The second category of vaping lawsuits includes cases in which an individual has suffered physical injury or death because of vaping.
 There have been 18 reported cases of vaping related deaths and several thousand reported cases of serious respiratory injury.
 These individuals can file a traditional product liability lawsuit against the e-cigarette or vaping companies.